Australian Dung Beetle Project: Further dung beetle research

 The Dung Beetle Ecosystem Engineers project commenced in 2017 and runs until 2022.
 The project has been tasked with the key objective of expanding the range of dung beetles in Australia and analysing their performance for livestock producers.
 Funding for the project has been contributed by the Australian Government Department of Agriculture and Water Resources as part of its Rural R&D for Profit program, the MLA Donor Company, and various project partners.

+In 2018, John Feehan recorded Canberra's first fly-free summer, which he attributed to the introduction of dung beetles.